BrahmaBytes/Maya-Grid/README.md

 ## Contribution

-MayaLok is an open-source project, and we welcome contributions from developers, researchers, and enthusiasts.
+MayaGrid is an open-source project, and we welcome contributions from developers, researchers, and enthusiasts.
 To get involved, please fork the repository, make changes, and submit a pull request.

 ## License